 The underlying principles involved in the interpretation of shoeprint comparisons have become a topical subject due to criticisms in the 2009 National Academy of Science (NAS) report on forensic sciences .
 Difficulties in the application and understanding of these principles were also highlighted in a recent court ruling and subsequent discussion of the ruling.
 We report here a survey that may inform some aspects of this interpretation and discuss the implications of findings from this survey in the light of that court ruling and more importantly the NAS report.
 1,511 shoeprints were taken from student volunteers in Auckland, Wellington and Dunedin, New Zealand.
 500 shoeprints were sampled from student volunteers at Australian universities.
 100 from each of the University of Technology in Sydney, University of Queensland in Brisbane, University of Newcastle, Charles Sturt University in Bathurst and University of Canberra, Australia.
 These cities are distributed along the east coast of Australia.
 The shoeprints, taken from each country, were compared against each other for the presence of any pattern correspondences However shoeprints have not been compared between countries.
 In all locations the pattern of some common and many rare outsole patterns was repeated, with Converse Chuck Taylor All Stars and Vans Canvas Era common in all locations.

-Chadwick, SR, Xiao, LH, Maynard, PJ, Lennard, C, Spindler, X & Roux, CP 2014, 'PolyCyano UV: an investigation into a one-step luminescent cyanoacrylate fuming process', Australian Journal of Forensic Sciences, vol. 46, no. 4, pp. 1-14.View/Download from: UTS OPUS or Publisher's site
+Chadwick, SR, Xiao, LH, Maynard, PJ, Lennard, C, Spindler, X & Roux, CP 2014, 'PolyCyano UV: an investigation into a one-step luminescent cyanoacrylate fuming process', Australian Journal of Forensic Sciences, vol. 46, no. 4, pp. 1-14.View/Download from: Publisher's site

 PolyCyano UV (Foster?+?Freeman Ltd) is a new one-step process for developing luminescent fingermarks using cyanoacrylate (CA) fuming without the need for further chemical treatment.
 In this study, conditions including the amount of PolyCyano UV powder, the humidity level of the fuming chamber, and the time and temperature of the fuming process were optimised.
 A variety of different surfaces were tested and aged fingermark samples were also examined.
 The PolyCyano-UV-developed fingermarks were compared with conventional CA-developed fingermarks and subsequently stained with rhodamine 6G.
 PolyCyano UV was able to develop high-quality fingermarks on the surfaces tested.
 However, when examined under UV light, the luminescence of PolyCyano-UV-developed fingermarks was found to be weaker than conventional CA-developed fingermarks that were stained with rhodamine 6G.
 When used in sequence with rhodamine 6G, PolyCyano UV was found to give significantly improved contrast compared with conventional CA-developed fingermarks stained with rhodamine 6G.

-Braasch, K, de la Hunty, MA, Deppe, J, Spindler, X, Cantu, AA, Maynard, PJ, Lennard, CJ & Roux, CP 2013, 'Nile red: Alternative to physical developer for the detection of latent fingermarks on wet porous surfaces?', Forensic Science International, vol. 230, no. 1-3, pp. 74-80.View/Download from: UTS OPUS or Publisher's site
+Braasch, K, de la Hunty, MA, Deppe, J, Spindler, X, Cantu, AA, Maynard, PJ, Lennard, CJ & Roux, CP 2013, 'Nile red: Alternative to physical developer for the detection of latent fingermarks on wet porous surfaces?', Forensic Science International, vol. 230, no. 1-3, pp. 74-80.View/Download from: Publisher's site

 This paper describes the application of a luminescent lipid stain, nile red, for the development of latent fingermarks on porous surfaces.
 An optimised formulation is presented that provides rapid development of latent fingermarks on porous surfaces that are or have been wet.
 A comparison with physical developer (PD), the method of choice to enhance such fingermarks, indicated that nile red was a simpler and more stable technique for the development of fingermarks.
 The nile red formulation showed similar performance to PD across a range of substrates and ageing conditions, although PD still showed greater sensitivity on five-year-old examination booklets used in a pseudo-operational study.
 The pseudo-operational trial also indicated that nile red consistently developed different fingermarks to those enhanced by PD, suggesting that it preferentially targets a different fraction of the latent fingermark deposit.
 Significantly, the compatibility of nile red in a detection sequence with indanedione-zinc, ninhydrin and PD is reported.

-Jackson, FM, Maynard, PJ, Cavanagh-Steer, KL, Dusting, T & Roux, CP 2013, 'A survey of glass found on the headwear and head hair of a random population vs. people working with glass', Forensic Science International, vol. 226, no. 1-3, pp. 125-131.View/Download from: UTS OPUS or Publisher's site
+Jackson, FM, Maynard, PJ, Cavanagh-Steer, KL, Dusting, T & Roux, CP 2013, 'A survey of glass found on the headwear and head hair of a random population vs. people working with glass', Forensic Science International, vol. 226, no. 1-3, pp. 125-131.View/Download from: Publisher's site

 This study investigated the prevalence of glass particles on the headwear and head hair of two different population groups; the general public who do not work with glass, and glaziers from OBrien® Glass Industries who work with glass and have regular contact with broken glass.
 The 232 samples collected from the head hair and headwear from the random population resulted in the recovery of 6 glass fragments in total on 6 individuals (i.e. one fragment each).
 All of these fragments were from head hair samples with no multiple fragments recovered.
 The two headwear samples that were taken revealed no fragments.
 These results were in contrast to the survey that was conducted on the head hair and headwear of 25 glaziers from OBrien®, in which 138 glass fragments were found in total on 24 of the 25 glaziers.
 The size and number of fragments found in each sample were also generally larger for the glaziers group.
 The results from this study indicate that the prevalence of glass on the head hair and head wear of the random population is very low in comparison to the head hair and headwear of those who have regular contact with breaking glass.
 The significance of this finding with respect to the interpretation of glass evidence is also discussed